 Tips & Tricks That Will Make You a Great Airbnb Host

-One of the many reasons guests may choose an AirBnb over hotel accommodations is that AirBnb hosts commonly offer more flexible check-in and check-out times than hotels.
+One of the many reasons guests may choose an Airbnb over hotel accommodations is that Airbnb hosts commonly offer more flexible check-in and check-out times than hotels.
 Offering guests more flexibility is one way to establish a welcoming relationship right off the bat.
 Guests are likely to choose a short-term rental listing that is willing to accommodate their timing needs over one that has more rigid procedures in place.
 For lots of visitors, being able to settle down as soon as they get into town is a major selling point, especially for those who’ve traveled long distances or are looking forward to enjoy a long weekend getaway at your property.

 Be Honest and Genuine

 Representing your listing truthfully and being genuine in your communication goes a long way in building your reputation as a host ensuring that all of your guests have a good experience.
 Make sure your listings accurately reflect your space, and if there is anything quirky or unique about the property, let your guests know before they book.
 For example, if your space is small, make sure your photos are not stretched in any way to create the illusion of a larger area.
 If cell phone reception is scarce, let your guests know and inform them if you have WiFi they can use instead to stay connected.
 When you message back and forth with guests, be authentic and let your personality shine through.
 Guests are not only renting your space, but they are renting from you as an individual.
 Guests will choose to book with hosts they deem trustworthy and transparent.